-In the event the audit fees to exceed .05 percent of average participants' interest annually, the Trustee will assume such excess audit fees.
-For the year ended May 31, 2023, the Trustee did not assume any fees.
+In the event the audit fee impacts the Fund's unit values as determined on a daily basis by an amount greater than \$0.005 per unit, the Trustee will assume such excess audit fees.
+In addition, if the audit fees caused the Fund's total expenses, including the expenses of the underlying assets, to exceed 2 percent of average participants' interest annually, the Trustee will assume such excess audit fees.
+For the period ended May 31, 2023, the Trustee did not assume any fees.

-The Trustee charges the Fund a fee in accordance with a tiered fee schedule (below) based on total assets held by external participants in the Fund's with a common sub-advisor.
-The fee for the year ended May 31, 2023, was .10 percent per annum as total assets.
+The Trustee charges the Fund a fee based on total assets held by external participants in the Fund.
+The fee for the period ended May 31, 2023, was .15 percent per annum as total assets.
+Of this fee .03 percent was paid to the Sub-advisor.